oyizavize/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script reads the the path name of the current working directory
+0-current working directory

+1-list it